aishwaryakasula/STEPin_employee-record-system/1_Requirments/README.md

 1.Add a new record

-2.Delete a record.
+2.Delete a record

-3.Modify a record.
+3.Modify a record

-4.View all the records.
+4.View all the records

-5.Exit.
+5.Exit

 ## Data of employee
 Below are the fields captured using this system

-Name.
+Name

-Age.
+Age

-Salary.
+Salary

-Employee ID.
+Employee ID

 ## Benifits of the system